FRAHMAN117/FRAHMAN117/README.md

 # Hi there, I'm Fahmin Rahman 👋

-I'm a **Computer Science student** passionate about leveraging **AI and machine learning** to make a positive impact, especially in **sustainability and the arts**.
-I'm all about building meaningful tech and solving real-world challenges responsibly.
+A **Computer Science student** passionate about leveraging **AI and machine learning** for impact in **sustainability and the arts**.
+I love building meaningful tech and solving real-world challenges.

 ---